 Altitude on the Inca Trail vs Salkantay Trek

-Altitude sickness is a common concern when trekking to Machu Picchu, so it’s important to consider this before choosing your route.
-We always recommend arriving two days before your trip, drinking plenty of water before and throughout the tour, eating light the first few days of arrival, and bringing Diamox.
-Here's a comparison of the altitudes you can expect:
+Altitude sickness is a common concern when trekking to Machu Picchu, so it’s essential to keep this in mind before choosing your route.
+We always recommend arriving two days before your trip, drinking plenty of water before and throughout the tour, eating light your first few days, and bringing Diamox.
+Here's what to expect in regard to altitude for both of these trails:

 • Inca Trail Altitude